 Based on the novel ‘Rum Punch’, the movie emerges as too larger than life while telling the tale of Jackie Brown (Pam Grier), an airline attendant who smuggles money from Mexico to the US for a black market gun dealer namely Ordell Robbie (Samuel L. Jackson).
 When caught, she has to pick her side between the cops and the dealer.

 This one is probably the least violent a Tarantino movie can ever be.
 The cinematographer Guillermo Navarro has captured the exotic Los Angeles in all its glory.
-The movie has the performances to escalate to overall appeal, but becomes a let down when it tends to feel too long a story in its runtime of 150 minutes.
+The movie has the performances to escalate the overall appeal, but becomes a let down when it tends to feel too long a story in its runtime of 150 minutes.
 After Tarantino’s last as Pulp Fiction, the expectations from this are bound to be sky high and the movie fumbles to meet them, though holding its own as a nice standalone film in Tarantino’s filmography.

 “A bunch of travelers inhibited by a blizzard, seek refuge at a lone cabin – ‘Minnie’s Haberdashery’.